selbekk/calidation/README.md

 ```

 The `<FormValidation />` component accepts a function as a child, which is
-called with an options object containing field values, errors and so far.
+called with an options object containing field values, errors and so on.

 The `<FormValidation />` component renders a `<form />` tag, so you get a nicer
 user experience out of the box!
 You can pass an `onSubmit` event handler, which